Caramel Date Nute Energy Bites

 Oh, and did I mention that they’re low carb {5 g per bite} and low sugar {3 g per bite}???
 But absolutely, completely, utterly delicious too!

-Can you freeze date energy balls?
+Can you freeze caramel date nut energy bites?

 You betcha’!
 Whip up a batch of these yummy no-bake Caramel Date Energy Balls and stash ’em in your freezer.
 They make a delicious easy snack when you need some quick energy on the run.
 Or, even better, when you’ve got a craving for something sweet AND healthy to boot!